-You can hold a job during your studies in France without any specific requirements.
+You can hold a job during your studies in France without any specific requirements, exactly under the same conditions as French students..

 You do not have to get a residence permit or work permit.

 Students from countries outside the European Union